iturdikulov/notes/gnu privacy guard.md

 Note that keyserver.ubuntu.com is only reachable via IPv4.

-### Keyservers list:
+### Key servers list:

 - https://keyserver.ubuntu.com/.
-Ubuntu Keyserver: federated, no verification, keys cannot be deleted.
+Ubuntu keyserver: federated, no verification, keys cannot be deleted.
 - https://keys.mailvelope.com/.
-Mailvelope Keyserver: central, verification of email IDs, keys can be deleted.
+Mailvelope keyserver: central, verification of email IDs, keys can be deleted.
 - https://keys.openpgp.org/. central, verification of email IDs, keys can be deleted, no third-party signatures (i.e. no Web of Trust support).